 The Student Conduct Board consists of a maximum of 13 members: a hearing officer, a deputy hearing officer, and student panelists as the deputy hearing officer has a dual role as a panelist.
-The hearing officer will be elected by the Student Conduct Board in the spring, no later than two weeks after the SGA Senate elections or no later than a week before finals week.
-The hearing officer need not be an SGA Senator but must have served at least one year on the Student Conduct Board before being eligible for the position.
+The hearing officer will be elected by the Student Conduct Board in the spring.
+The hearing officer must have served at least one year on the Student Conduct Board before being eligible for the position.
 The student serving as hearing officer may serve in that position for only one year.